aff3ct/streampu/docs/pipeline.md

   <figcaption>Example of a sequence on the left and a pipeline on the right.</figcaption>
 </figure>

-A pipeline is a C++ object of the `aff3ct::runtime::Pipeline` class.
+A pipeline is a C++ object of the `spu::runtime::Pipeline` class.
 The following sections try to give an overview of the most important attributes and methods to facilitate the code understanding.